Most Military and Government Jobs Pay Less Than the Private Sector

-The below chart depicts yearly military pay raises, and average private sector raises between military and civilian pay from 1976 to present.
-Note: The figures shown for 2002, 2003, 2004, and 2007 for military pay raises are the average percentage raise, as -- for those years -- Congress authorized a "targeted" raise for various military pay grades.
+The chart below shows military pay raises and average private sector raises annually from 1976.
+Note: The figures shown for 2002, 2003, 2004, and 2007 for military pay raises are average percentages, as Congress in those years authorized different raises for various military pay grades.

 Historic Pay Raise Chart

-These rate increases of government pay are determined by the federal budget and made official by the President and Congress each year.
-The federal government determines if the military basic pay tables will increase by what percentage, or not increase for the following fiscal year.
-The increase is based on the annual increase in the employment cost index (ECI)These increases are determined by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
+The annual rate increases of military and government pay are part of the federal budget.
+The increase is based on the pay numbers in the private sector, as seen in the employment cost index compiled by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).